 Price: Under $14 for a set of 4

 TIP: There are a few copycat versions of the Easy Lunchboxes and they are NOT as good.
-They leak and break easily, from what I’ve heard, so go with the real brand!
+They leak and break easily, from what I’ve heard, so go with the real brand for toddler lunch boxes!

 Best Insulated Bento Box: OmieBox Bento Box

-With an insulated 7.5-ounce center compartment to keep cold foods cold and warm foods warm, this is one of my favorite lunchboxes for packing daily lunches with a mix of temperatures.
+With an insulated 7.5-ounce center compartment to keep cold foods cold and warm foods warm, this is one of my favorite lunch boxes for packing daily kids lunch boxes with a mix of temperatures.
 So you could pack warm pasta alongside cold fruit and sides, for example.
 The insulation works really well.

-And on days when you don’t need the insulated part, you can simply remove it and pack a sandwich or whatever bento-box-style lunch or variety of food you’d like to put there.
+And on days when you don’t need the insulated part, you can simply remove it and pack a sandwich or whatever bento-box lunch or variety of food you’d like to put there.

-Best for: Packing lunches with some warm food and some cold food, all in one box.
+Best for: Packing kids lunch boxes with some warm food and some cold food, all in one box.

 Price: About $45

-These come in the cutest designs, have handy compartments to make packing lunches easy, and are super simple to wash—the divided tray insert is removable to help.
-I love how tightly this latches, while still being easy for a toddler or elementary-age child to open.
+These come in the cutest designs, have handy compartments to make packing lunches easy, and are super simple to wash—the divided tray insert is removable.
+I love how tightly this latches while still being easy for a toddler or elementary-age child to open.
 (I pack yogurt in this without issue, it seals so well.)

-They also come with a 2-year warranty, which I love as reassurance that you’re getting your money’s worth.
-Everyone from my toddler to my oldest elementary-age kiddo loves this box, especially since it’s so easy to pack a variety of foods together, including fresh fruit, snacks, vegetables, puffs, apple slices, protein foods and more.
+This toddler lunch box also comes with a 2-year warranty, which I love as reassurance that you’re getting your money’s worth.
+Everyone from my toddler to my oldest elementary-age kiddo loves this toddler lunch box, since it’s so easy to pack a variety of foods together, including fresh fruit, snacks, vegetables, puffs, fresh apple slices (no browning), protein snacks for kids, and more.

 Best for: Packing a mix of foods together in one easy container.